arushiag12/monte-carlo-simulator/README.md

 naturally lending itself to even distribution of tasks among threads, thereby enhancing overall parallel performance.

-In the map phase, the domain is divided into $0.1\times 0.1$ intervals, forming tasks with the corresponding polynomial functions.
+In the map phase, the domain is divided into 0.1 x 0.1 intervals, forming tasks with the corresponding polynomial functions.
 These tasks are then added to a queue.
 Worker routines dequeue tasks from the queue and process them.
 In the reduce phase, each worker routine provides the minimum value of the function evaluated over its assigned tasks.
 The main routine collects these values and determines the overall